← swipe →

 During the week following our pilgrimage to Mount Athos, we are offering our Classical Tour of Greece, for those with more time to spend in this ancient land.
 This tour includes visits to Nafplio and Olympia in the Peloponnese, to Delfi and Mount Olympus.

-Fly from home to Thessaloniki, Greece’s second largest city, via Athens or another European hub airport.
+Fly from home to Thessaloniki, Greece’s second-largest city, via Athens or another European hub airport.
 This city was Europe’s Cultural Capital a few years ago and is known for its art, music, architecture, and churches.
 As well as St. Paul’s preaching to the Thessalonians.
 An assistant will meet you at the airport and arrange your transfer to the Hotel Electra Palace.
 In the evening we will meet our guide and then have dinner in the hotel or in one of the restaurants in the Ladadika area (the Plaka of Thessaloniki).

 In the morning we will tour some of the renowned churches and monuments of Thessaloniki.
 During our tour, we will see sights such as the White Tower, originally part of the ramparts that surrounded the city.
 And locations where Saint Paul visited and spoke to the Thessalonians as early as 50 AD.
-At the old market area, there are several tavernas and small restaurants where you can get lunch on your own.
+In the old market area, there are several tavernas and small restaurants where you can get lunch on your own.

 After lunch, we drive about three hours through the hills of the Halkidiki (Chalcidice) Peninsula to Ouranoupolis.
 Here we will stay at a beach resort for one night.
 Our lodging will be at the Eagles Palace Hotel, a member of the Small Luxury Hotels of the World.
-We will also meet with our guide to prepare ourselves for our rare opportunity to be a pilgrim on Mount Athos.
+We will also meet with our guide to preparing ourselves for our rare opportunity to be a pilgrim on Mount Athos.

 Please note that the program on the Holy Mountain depends on the weather, the decisions of the monks, and on the local circumstances for the visits.
 Many factors can change our program.
 However, anything that we cannot see one day, we can usually see on the second or the third.
 The region is so amazing, that there is always something worth seeing of similar value.